ppy/osu-wiki/news/2020-27-11-mappers-report-fall.md

 ---
 layout: post
-title: "The Mappers' Report: September/October"
+title: "The Mappers' Report: Fall"
 date: 2020-11-27 00:00:00 +0800
 ---

 Did someone say news?
 About mapping and modding related topics?
 Search no more!
-Here we are again with a two-in-one issue of the Mappers' Report!
+Here we are again with a big issue of the Mappers' Report!

 ![](/wiki/shared/news/banners/the-mappers-report.jpg)

-This month's issue of the Mappers' Report contains the following topics:
+This issue of the Mappers' Report contains the following topics:

 - **[Ranking Criteria Changes](#rc-changes)**
 - **[Within the Beatmap Nominators and NAT](#within-bn-nat)**